Alabama Road Trip No. 43

 The Tuskegee National Forest

 Offering camping, hiking, horseback riding and scenic nature walks, the Tuskegee National Forest (Tuskegee Ranger District: 125 National Forest Rd.
 949; 334-727-2652) is a must-stop for any visitor.
 Included in the forest is the scenic Bartram Trail, which was the first trail in Alabama to be designated a National Recreation Trail.
-It runs through the forest for about 8.5 miles, passing through various types of forest and wildlife habitat.
+It runs through the forest for about 8.5 miles, passing through various types of woodland and wildlife habitat.

 Points of Interest